Take every opportunity because you never know what’s going to happen

 – Savinay, A-Level Student

 You won’t get anything if you don’t ask.
 This helped me a lot when it came to getting opportunities I wanted.
-If I didn’t reach out to employers or quit at the first try then I wouldn’t have gotten my first job.
+If I didn’t reach out to employers or quit on the first try then I wouldn’t have gotten my first job.
 My previous job turned me down 30 times before they said yes.

 – Jess, Exploring Her Options